PrakharDoneria/sanskrit-lang/replit.md

 ## Recent Changes

+✅ **Release Infrastructure and CLI Tool (June 30, 2025)**
+- Created comprehensive GitHub workflow for automated releases on Windows, macOS, and Linux
+- Built CLI tool (`cli.py`) that provides `sans` command for running programs
+- Added automatic executable building with PyInstaller for cross-platform distribution
+- Created installation scripts for Windows (.bat), macOS, and Linux that add PATH automatically
+- Integrated VS Code support with tasks, settings, and file associations for `.sans` files
+- Added comprehensive installation guide (INSTALL.md) with platform-specific instructions
+- Users can now install Sanskrit language system-wide and use `sans program.sans` from any terminal

 ✅ **Bug Fix - Variable Assignment in Loops (June 30, 2025)**
 - Fixed critical scoping issue where variable assignments inside loop bodies weren't persisting
 - Modified Environment.assign() method to create variables in current scope if not found in any parent scope